 County Commissioners affect the lives of residents more directly -- and more often -- than the governor, state senators and representatives, judges, the mayor, or the sheriff.
 County Commissioners have taxing and spending power over the departments that record your birth, your marriage, your vote, your death, your burial, your purchase or sale of real estate and the legal uses of that property, then through probate, the disposal of your property, both real and personal.
 A Commissioner has a role in the establishment and often in the operations of hospitals, emergency medical service, and rescue units.
 County Commissioners even oversee the collection of school tax through the Tax Commissioner's office.

 Commissioners may administer any function for which they are allowed to tax, and the Georgia Constitution enumerates those purposes.
 They include care for indigents, establishment and maintenance of libraries, 911 centers, fairgrounds, civic centers, senior centers and child daycare.

 As populations and the need for services have increased over the past 50 years, counties are offering even more services.
-Landfills, fire and police protection, water and sewer departments, animal control, economic development and land-use planning have been added to the commissioners' oversight.
-Since the nuclear scares of the early 1950s triggerd the creatio of the Civil Defense, counties have become responsible for what is now known as Emergency Management to cope with storms, floods or terrorist attacks.
+Landfills, fire and police protection, water and sewer departments, animal control, economic development and land-use planning have been added to the Commissioners' oversight.
+Since the nuclear scares of the early 1950s triggerd the creation of the Civil Defense, counties have become responsible for what is now known as Emergency Management to cope with storms, floods or terrorist attacks.